sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

 (see the chapter :ref:`doconce2formats`).

 Inline mathematics is written as in LaTeX, i.e., inside dollar signs.
-Most formats leave this syntax as it is (including to dollar signs), hence nice math formatting is only obtained in LaTeX (Epytext has some inline math support that is utilized).
+Many formats leave this syntax as it is (including to dollar signs), hence nice math formatting is only obtained in LaTeX, HTML, MediaWiki, and Sphinx (Epytext has some inline math support that is utilized).
 However, mathematical expressions in LaTeX syntax often contains special formatting commands, which may appear annoying in plain text.
 Doconce therefore supports an extended inline math syntax where the writer can provide an alternative syntax suited for formats close to plain ASCII:

 .. code-block:: py